Handling HECS Debts in Deceased Estates

 How can we help?

-When you attend university in Australia, you can apply for a HECS-HELP loan to help pay for your education.
-But what happens to my HECS debt if I die and do I have to talk to a Will and estate lawyer to include HECS repayments in my Will?
+When attending university in Australia, you can apply for a HECS-HELP loan to assist with your education expenses.
+However, you may wonder what happens to my HECS debt if I die and whether it’s necessary to consult a wills and estate lawyer to address HECS repayments in your will.

 • Your repayments are based on your income, not the remaining balance.